nutritionfactsorg/daily-dozen-ios/CONTRIBUTING.md

 ### Submitting a Pull Request

 Before you create and submit a Pull Request, please create an [Issue Ticket][issue] which describes the envisioned contribution.
 An Issue Ticket will allow for discussion of how a fix or enhancement aligns with project history, impact, and roadmap.
-This step should also clarify approach, timeline, and naturally lead to a go/no-go/defer action plan from a core team member.
+This step should also clarify approach, timeline, and naturally lead to a go/no-go/defer action plan from the [core team](https://github.com/orgs/nutritionfactsorg/people).

 If an Issue Ticket proceeds to a "go" plan, then you will be pointed to which branch to use at that time.

 **Getting Up To Speed**

 We want to foster a community of participation and learning, especially for people interested in committing to FOSS projects.
 Kent C. Dodds provides a great set of tutorials covering [How to Contribute to an Open Source Project on GitHub][contribute-os] geared toward submitting your first Pull Request.

-Check it out and start contributing!
+Developer documentation for the DailyDozen iOS application is in located in the `Docs` directory.
+The [Docs/DeveloperNotes.md](Docs/DeveloperNotes.md) file provides dev environment, build, and debug information particular to the DailyDozen iOS app development.

 **Before you submit your Pull Request consider the following guidelines:**